Overview

 NOTE:

-Trekkers who have already trekked in the same route or have trekked at a similar altitude (the highest altitude of this trek) or even higher automatically get qualified.
-However, they would have to get both the Medical Certificate and Indemnity Bond signed as a mandate.
+Trekkers who have already trekked in the same route or have trekked at a similar altitude (highest altitude of this trek) or even higher, automatically get qualified.
+However, they would have to get both the Medical Certificate and Indemnity Bond singed as a mandate.

 Trekkers will not be allowed to join the group if the duly filled, signed and sealed copies of the Medical Certificate and Indemnity Bond are not shared.